-Launching: A New Global Certificate in Social Enterprise + Leading Change
+Launched: A New Global Certificate in Sustainability and Social Enterprise

-At an in-person (NYC) + virtual conference in April 2023, the Bard MBA in Sustainability will launch a new global certificate program focused on delivering worldwide education for enterprise solutions to the world’s most pressing challenges.
-Since 2020, Bard’s MBA in Sustainability has been piloting this training approach for leaders to launch and grow sustainable, mission-driven businesses.
-The certificate program combines the scalability of an interactive, synchronous global classroom and high-touch engagement with local co-instructors.
-At the conference, faculty who are teaching in the program from Palestine, Bangladesh, Bulgaria, Kyrgyzstan, the US and other countries will focus on how to bring the power of the Global Certificate to your local university--- and to tens of thousands of students worldwide.
+The Bard MBA in Sustainability, in conjunction with universities worldwide, has launched a new global certificate program focused on delivering worldwide education for enterprise solutions to the world’s most pressing challenges.
+Since 2020, Bard’s MBA in Sustainability has been leading this training approach for leaders to launch and grow sustainable, mission-driven businesses.
+The certificate program combines the scalability of an interactive, synchronous global classroom with high-touch engagement from local co-instructors.
+Faculty from Palestine, Bangladesh, Bulgaria, Kyrgyzstan, Colombia the US and other countries are actively co-creating the Certificate courses-- essentially a minor program in Sustainable Business.
+And the program is growing.
+Read on to see how to bring the power of the Global Certificate to your local university--- and to tens of thousands of students worldwide.

 Mirela Harizonova, a student at the American University of Bulgaria (AUBG) says that the certificate “really tests you to see if you want to create social change through social enterprise”.
-In the video below (click on the blue button) Goodstein, Harizonova, and Certificate faculty from Al Quds University in Palestine, and the European Humanities University (EHU) in Lithuania talk more about the project.
+The video below portrays two case studies of successful initiatives that were launched by students from BRAC University in Bangladesh.

 The global collaboration is powered by RebelBase, an educational software platform built by Bard MBA entrepreneurship faculty member Alejandro Crawford and his team, and recently featured in the Stanford Social Innovation Review.
 Social Entrepreneurship students from all over the world meet together once a week in a synchronous Zoom class, and also weekly in-person with their local co-instructors to work through the RebelBase modules.
-To date, in addition to Bard, Al Quds, AUBG and EHU, participating schools include: BRAC University (Bangladesh), American University of Central Asia (Kyrgyzstan), Sun Yat Sen National University (Taiwan), Dongbei University of Finance and Economics (China), and Bard Simon's Rock (USA).
+To date, in addition to Bard, Al Quds, AUBG and EHU, participating schools include: BRAC University (Bangladesh), American University of Central Asia (Kyrgyzstan), Universidad de Los Andes (Colombia), and St Mary's College in Maryland.
 Crawford says, “We are crossing functions, cultures, backgrounds, missions - and learning from each other about what we can create, and that is how innovation occurs.”